laurafigueiredo/frontend-dev-assignment/README.md

+# Developer notes

+This project contains accessability for the search input and autocomplete list.

+Tech:
+* Used React (classes) with proptypes
+* CSS for styling (with css variables)
+* Jest with Enzyme for unit test

+Folder arquitecture:
+* src folder with:
+    * Components folder
+    * Services folder
+    * Static folder
+    * Utils folder

 ## de Bijenkorf Frontend Dev assignment

 This project allows de Bijenkorf to assess potential frontend candidates with real, working code.